Congratulations on your new (or new-to-you) RV! Your adventure awaits, and the RV newbie mistakes begin, maybe.

 Driving an RV may be an old hat if you formerly drove a bus or another commercial vehicle, but for many of us, driving, parking, and living out of an RV will be a completely new experience.

-Of all the RV newbie mistakes this one is critical.
-Once you’re on the highway, you can be pretty confident that your rig will clear overpasses and bridges; after all, these roadways are built for big rigs, and most of those are taller than even the largest RV.
+Of all the RV newbie mistakes, this one is critical.
+Once you’re on the highway, you can be pretty confident that your rig will clear overpasses and bridges; these roadways are built for big rigs, and most of those are taller than even the largest RV.

-However, it’s a good idea to get out and look at your early RV trips.
+However, getting out and looking at your early RV trips is a good idea.
 If the highway is quiet, pull to the shoulder under an overpass and check out how much room you have.

 A car can cut corners; an RV cannot.
-You don’t want to be driving over curbs when you’re carrying a television, your coffee pot, and all your dishes.
+You don’t want to drive over curbs while carrying a television, your coffee pot, and all your dishes.

-Find an empty parking lot and stack straw bales so you can see just how far you have to pull into the intersection before you crank the wheel.
+Find an empty parking lot and stack straw bales to see just how far you have to pull into the intersection before you crank the wheel.

 Consider also setting them up on the other side of the vehicle if you have a long stretch of the vehicle behind the back tires.
 You will have some swing of the back end, especially on a right turn.

-Make sure that you have a very good understanding of your clearances before you travel to a city or find yourself driving in heavy congestion.
-With practice, this is one of the RV newbie mistakes that can be avoided.
+Make sure you have a very good understanding of your clearances before traveling to a city or find yourself driving in heavy congestion.
+This is one of the RV newbie mistakes that can be avoided with practice.

 When you have a shorter RV, there is a chance that either your truck camper or your tow vehicle will porpoise.

 During the porpoise motion, the front tires hit a bump, and the vehicle bounces at the front.
 Then the back tires hit a bump, and the back of the vehicle bounces.
-If these two rounds of bouncing happen opposite each other, it can feel as though one vehicle is going to pull the other right up off the road.
+If these two bouncing rounds happen opposite each other, it can feel like one vehicle is going to pull the other right up off the road.

 Weight dispersal is critical to avoiding porpoises.
-If you’re towing a small trailer and it’s loaded to the hilt while the back of your pickup is empty, a simple hard brake can get things bouncing.
+If you’re towing a small camping trailer loaded to the hilt while the back of your pickup is empty, a simple hard brake can get things bouncing.

-Get your vehicle weighed on each axle to make sure you have things balanced.
+Get your vehicle weighed on each axle to ensure you balance things.
 You may need to upgrade the suspension on your hauling or towing vehicle, and your trailer may need new or better shocks.